zerotier/docs/docs/faq-rules.md

 ### Client Isolation

-Do you have a couple server or admin nodes, but you don’t want members to be able to talk to each other?
+Do you have a couple server or admin nodes, but you don't want members to be able to talk to each other?

 ```sh
 tag server